The only Montreal 3 day itinerary you need (by a local)

 In the South of Old Montreal, you will see Old Port (Vieux-Port), you can enjoy the views of the city in the Grand Port and views of the St-Lawrence River.
 In the Summer, you can go sunbathing at the beach at Clock Tower Beach.
 You can also enjoy the observation wheel 60 meters high.
 To see all the things to do in Montreal, check out my Summer Montreal article.

 As you know, Montreal is the city of festivals.
 While most of the festivals happen at Place des Arts, the old port hosts the festivities of Canada Day or the popular Montreal International Fireworks Competition.
 You also have the science fair Eureka and the foodie fest Taste of the Caribbean or YUL EAT.
-Go to Montreal International Reggae Festival for some cool music.
+Go to the Montreal International Reggae Festival for some cool music.

 In the Winter, you will have Christmas markets and New Year's Eve fireworks.
 In Winter, we are ready to dance off the cold at the Igloofest.
 If you are looking to unwind and relax, you should go to Bota Bota.
 A Nordic water circuit based in an anchored boat.